How to Get Off Heroin

 Patients should let their medical provider know if they are having any side effects.
 Seek emergency help if any symptoms are severe.

-Whether detox should be done in an inpatient or outpatient setting is influenced by factors including other drug use, social support, physical health, and mental health.19
+Whether detox should be done in an inpatient or outpatient setting is influenced by factors including other drug use, social support, physical health, and mental health.15

-Health professionals may provide supportive care and prescribe medications, such as methadone, buprenorphine, or another medicine to ease symptoms.19
+Health professionals may provide supportive care and prescribe medications, such as methadone, buprenorphine, or another medicine to ease symptoms.15

-Individuals with addiction who complete detox should continue addiction treatment, as just detox is generally not enough to assist them to stay in recovery long term.23 Therapies such as contingency management or cognitive-behavioral therapy may be beneficial.2 Naltrexone may reduce cravings for opioids and can avert or reduce effects of other opioids if the patient relapses.16,17
+Detox alone is often not enough to assist them to stay in recovery long term.19 Therapies such as contingency management or cognitive-behavioral therapy, which are integral parts of rehabilitation treatment are proven to be beneficial for many people with opioid use disorder.1,20 Naltrexone may reduce cravings for opioids and can avert or reduce effects of other opioids if the patient relapses.11

 Opioid addiction is a manageable condition.
-Medication-assisted treatment, which should combine medication use with counseling and other forms of support, can assist a person with addiction to manage the disease.12 If you’re interested in MAT, talk to a medical provider or reach out to a rehabilitation facility that offers MAT for opioid use disorders.
+Medication-assisted treatment, which should combine medication use with counseling and other forms of support, can assist a person with addiction to manage the disease.10,12